 What I did

-Conduct secondary competitive and primary user research to understand needs, behaviors, and emerging technologies
+1 Conduct research to understand needs, behaviors, and emerging technologies (secondary articles, primary interviews)

-Envision and prototype new solution for the future of a mobility mode in San Francisco
+2 Envision new solutions for the future of a mobility mode in San Francisco

 5 WEEKS (3-person team), FALL 2016